cmusphinx/cmusphinx.github.io/wiki/tutoriallm.md

 statistical language models, phonetic language models.
 They have different capabilities and performance properties.
 You can chose any decoding mode according to your needs and you can even switch between modes in runtime.
-See [
+See [Pocketsphinx tutorial](/wiki/tutorialpocketsphinx/#searches) for details.

 ## Keyword lists